-Binyavanga Wainaina is an award-winning writer who has been translated and published around the world, and whose acclaimed work includes the book, One Day I Will Write About This Place, as well as the iconic essays, How to write about Africa and I am a homosexual, mum.
+Binyavanga Wainaina was an award-winning writer who was translated and published around the world, and whose acclaimed work includes the book, One Day I Will Write About This Place, as well as the iconic essays, How to write about Africa and I am a homosexual, mum.

-Since founding Kwani?, a groundbreaking literary magazine in Kenya, Binyavanga Wainaina taught at Williams College, Union College, and the Farafina Creative Writing Workshop, served as the Director of the Chinua Achebe Centre at Bard College, and received numerous honours and fellowships, including from the Lannan Foundation and Africa’s Out!.
+After founding and running Kwani?, a groundbreaking literary magazine in Kenya, Binyavanga Wainaina taught at Williams College, Union College, and the Farafina Creative Writing Workshop, served as the Director of the Chinua Achebe Centre at Bard College, and received numerous honours and fellowships, including from the Lannan Foundation and Africa’s Out!.

 In 2002, he won the Caine Prize for African Writing.
+In 2011, he won the the Sister Mariella Gable Prize for his memoir.
 In 2014, he was named one of TIME magazine’s 100 most influential people in the world.
-In between, he declined an offer from Klaus Schwab and the Queen of Jordan to become a Young Global Leader of the World Economic Forum.
+At some point in between all this, he wittily declined an offer from the Queen of Jordan to become a Young Global Leader of the World Economic Forum.

 Binyavanga Wainaina’s earliest published writing (late 1990s to early 2000s) was for several South African publications, including Y Magazine, Cape Times, and the Mail & Guardian.
 We are unable to locate these essays.
 He wrote several essays for the Sunday Times, South Africa, commissioned by Andrew Unsworth, which are unavailable on their online archive.
-He also regularly wrote for G21: The World’s Magazine, edited by the late Rod Amis; unfortunately, most of these essays have been unavailable ever since the site went down some years ago.
-If you have access to any of these early pieces, please email Isaac Otidi Amuke.
+He also regularly wrote for G21: The World’s Magazine, edited by the late Rod Amis.
+Unfortunately, some of these essays are unavailable.
+If you have access to early piece you can’t see here, please send us an email.

 G21: The world’s magazine